An adaptive high-order surface finite element method for the self-consistent field theory on general curved surfaces: Numerical results

 \subsection{Adaptive surface FEM}

-In this subsection, we illustrate the adaptive mesh method's performance from two parts: the computational amount's cost to achieve the same precise level and the application to strong segregation systems compared with the uniform mesh approach.
+In this subsection, we illustrate the performance of adaptive mesh method from two parts: the computational cost to achieve the same precise level and the application to strongly segregated systems compared with the uniform mesh approach.
 In this subsection, we choose quadratic surface FEM in the adaptive mesh method.
 Certainly, one can apply arbitrary order surface FEMs in this adaptive mesh approach.
 The SDC scheme with $200$ contour points is used to guarantee the contour discretization accuracy.

-First, we discuss the adaptive mesh method's effectiveness through an example, in which the parameter $\chi N = 25$, $f=0.2$, and a computational domain is a sphere with a radius of $3.56 R_g$.
-The triangular uniform mesh with $10242$ DOFs is used as the initial mesh of the system.
+Firstly, we discuss the effectiveness of adaptive mesh method through an example in which the parameter $\chi N = 25$, $f=0.2$, and a computational domain is a sphere with a radius of $3.56 R_g$.
+The triangular uniform mesh with $10242$ DoFs is used as the initial mesh of the system.
 The adaptive process begins when the SCFT iteration reaches the maximum step $500$ or the reference estimator satisfies

 where $\sigma(e_{\tau})$ is the standard deviation of $e_{\tau}$, as defined in Eqn.\,\eqref{eq:afem:error}.
-The stop condition of the adaptive process is the Hamiltonian difference less than $1.0\times 10^{-6}$.
+The stop condition of the adaptive process is the Hamiltonian discrepancy less than $1.0\times 10^{-6}$.
 The final convergent structure is the spotted phase, as shown in Fig.\,\ref{fig:estimator}~(b).
-Fig.\,\ref{fig:afem:eff}~(a) presents the final adaptive mesh with $61202$ DOFs.
-From these results, one can find that the adaptive approach can detect the sharp interface and gentle internal structure to assign the mesh distribution reasonably.
+Fig.\,\ref{fig:afem:eff}~(a) presents the final adaptive mesh with $61202$ DoFs.
+From these results, one can find that the adaptive approach can detect the sharp interface and damped internal structure to assign the mesh distribution reasonably.
 The change of Hamiltonian $H$ during the adaptive process is given in Fig.\,\ref{fig:afem:eff}~(b).

-Then we further compare the values of $Q$ and $H$ when using the adaptive mesh and uniform mesh approaches.
+Secondly, we further compare the values of $Q$ and $H$ when using the adaptive mesh and uniform mesh approaches.
 Fig.\,\ref{fig:compare} shows the convergence of $Q$ and $H$ by the uniform mesh method. $E_Q =(Q-Q_{ref})/Q_{ref}$ and $E_H = (H-H_{ref})/H_{ref}$ are the relative errors.
-The reference values $Q_{ref}$ and $H_{ref}$ are obtained by the adaptive mesh method with $61202$ DOFs.
+The reference values $Q_{ref}$ and $H_{ref}$ are obtained by the adaptive mesh method with $61202$ DoFs.